pkulchenko/fullmoon/README.md

-If the `secret` value is set to `true`, then a random key is assigned *each time the server is started*; if *verbose* logging is enabled (by either adding `-v` option for Redbean or by using `fm.setLogLevel(fm.kLogVerbose)` call), then a message will be logged explaining how to apply the current random value to make it permanent.
+If the `secret` value is set to `true`, then a random key is assigned *each time the server is started*; if *verbose* logging is enabled (by either adding `-v` option for Redbean or by using `fm.setLogLevel(fm.kLogVerbose)` call), then a message is logged explaining how to apply the current random value to make it permanent.

 Setting this value to `false` or an empty string applies hashing without a secret key.